Closed Japanese restaurants in Munich

 Restaurants Sushi Zen

-There was in Volkartstraße (today's AOI-Ramen) and in Baader Strasse (today's Haguruma).
+Were there any buildings in the Volkartstraße (today's AOI-Ramen) and in the Baader Strasse (today's Haguruma).
 Had a very good reputation.
 The two Sushi Zen existed according to our memory until the very early 2000s.

 Restaurant Wasabi